featbit/featbit-java-sdk/README.md

         .build();
 ```

-`UpdateProcessorFactory` SDK sets the implementation of the `UpdateProcessor` that receives feature flag data from feature-flag.co,
+`DataSynchronizerFactory` SDK sets the implementation of the `DataSynchronizer` that receives feature flag data from  your feature management platform,
 using a factory object.
-The default is `Factory#streamingBuilder()`, which will create a streaming, using websocket.
+The default is `Factory#dataSynchronizerFactory()`, which will create a streaming, using websocket.
 If Developers would like to know what the implementation is, they can read the javadoc and source code.

 `InsightProcessorFactory` SDK sets the implementation of `InsightProcessor` to be used for processing analytics events,